In This Article

 Most sophisticated Data Security Platforms provide a reporting console that can generate pre-defined, oven-ready reports at the click of a button, which are customized according to the relevant data privacy laws.
 If you are using multiple platforms, such as an on-premise Active Directory environment, used alongside Azure AD, or some other cloud platform, you will need a solution that can aggregate and correlate event data from each platform and display the results via a centralize dashboard.

-If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and help you be compliant with the Virginia Consumer Data Protection Act, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and help you be compliant with the Virginia Consumer Data Protection Act, schedule a demo with one of our engineers.

 Aidan Simister